-Admission requirements for the Bachelor’s degree programmes in Chemistry and Molecular Life Sciences is briefly described below.
+Admission requirements for the Bachelor’s degree programmes in Chemistry and Molecular Life Sciences are briefly described below.
 For detailed information about registration and admission, please visit the Radboud University admission website.

 Proficiency in English

 The Chemistry programme and the Molecular Life Sciences programme are open to international students and will be taught entirely in English.
-Proficiency in English is part of the admission requirements.
-Students with a Dutch VWO diploma are considered to be proficient.
+Sufficient proficiency in English is part of the admission requirements.
+Students with a Dutch VWO diploma are considered to be sufficiently proficient.
 Details for other countries can be found on the admission website.

 Foreign diplomas (including German Abitur)

-Detailed information for a number of other countries can be found on the Radboud University admission website.
+Detailed information for a number of other countries can be found on the Radboud University admissions website.

-If you have a Dutch HBO propedeuse in a related field of study (for example HLO) after Dutch HAVO, access to the programme is not automatic.
+If you have a Dutch HBO propedeuse in a related field of study (for example HLO) after Dutch HAVO, you are not directly admissable to the programme.